 What Is a Dye Penetrant Inspection?

-DPI is a widely applied and cost effective inspection method used to locate surface-breaking defects in all non-porous materials.
-By non-porous, we mean materials that don’t let liquid or air penetrate the surface, like metal, plastics, and most ceramics.
+Used in a wide range of industries, DPI is a widely applied and cost-effective non-destructive inspection method used to locate surface-breaking defects in non-porous materials.
+By non-porous, we mean materials that don’t let liquid or air penetrate the surface, like plastics and most ceramics.
+The aerospace, automotive and petroleum industries rely heavily on DPI as a non-intrusive way to identify defects, such as cracks, fractures and leaks.

 What Is It Testing for Exactly?